 The matters of social justice and racial reconciliation continue to be topics of discussion among evangelical Christians regardless of ethnicity.
 Few discourses today have so intensely ignited people’s emotions and passions as those that dare to broach these hot-button issues.

 And why are they such sensitive topics?
-In my opinion, it’s because we think much too highly of ourselves (1 Cor.
+In my opinion, it’s because we think much too highly of ourselves to begin with (1 Cor.
 4:7).

-For what it’s worth, I do not count myself among the ranks of those who feel racial reconciliation is a particular mandate for the evangelical church, at least not in the same sense as many social activist Christians might define the term.
-To be honest, I’ve never been particularly fond of the term racial reconciliation to begin with as I consider the term to be inherently misleading.
+For what it’s worth, I do not count myself among the ranks of those who feel racial reconciliation is a unique or especial mandate for the evangelical church, at least not in the same sense as many social activist Christians might define the term.
+To be honest, I’ve never been particularly fond of the term racial reconciliation to begin with, as I consider it to be inherently non sequitur.

 “The first thing that has to be said about the biblical gospel of reconciliation…is that it begins with reconciliation to God and continues with a reconciled community in Christ.
 ‘Reconciliation’ is not a term the Bible uses to describe “coming to terms with oneself”, although it does insist that it is only through losing ourselves in love for God and neighbor that we truly find ourselves.” – John R.W.
 Stott, The Cross of Christ, p.
 190

-With this in mind, a reconciliation that is predicated or dependent upon anything other than genuine heart transformation is superficial at best and will never stand the test of time over the long haul, because regardless one’s ethnicity we are all – and will continue to be in this life – sinners by nature (Rom.
+It is with that thought in mind that it must be understood that any efforts at reconciliation that are predicated or dependent upon anything other than genuine heart transformation are, at best, superficial and temporary, and will never stand the test of time over the long haul, because regardless one’s ethnicity we are all – and will continue to be in this life – sinners by nature (Rom.
 3:23).
+It’s simply who we are (Eccl.
+7:20).

 “Then the Lord saw that the wickedness of man was great on the earth, and that every intent of the thoughts of his heart was only evil continually.” – Gen. 6:5

-That sin is at the root of all injustice is what social justice advocates, such as those who would identify ideologically with the Black Lives Matter agenda, do not appear to comprehend or accept.
-Individuals who may occupy certain positions of power and authority in our society, particularly those who serve in the capacity of police officers or elected officials, remain polluted by a sin nature that is inherent to each of us by virtue of the fall of Adam and Eve thousands of years ago.
+Individuals who may occupy certain positions of power and authority in our society, particularly those who serve in the capacity of police officers or elected officials (Eccl.
+5:8), remain polluted by a sin nature that is inherent to each of us by virtue of the fall of Adam and Eve thousands of years ago (Gen. 3).

-That these men and women happen to wear a badge or have recited an oath of office to equitably uphold and apply the law to all, makes them no less susceptible to the effects of sin on the human heart; which is why it is so vital that our sociology (how we understand and relate to one other) be inextricably linked to our theology (how we understand and relate to God), because “injustice”, by definition, is any violation of God’s standard, not ours, of how we are to treat one another (Lev.
+That these men and women happen to wear a badge or recited an oath of office to apply the law equitably and without bias to all, makes them no less susceptible to the effects of sin on the human heart; which is why it is so vital that our sociology (how we understand and relate to each other) be inextricably linked to our theology (how we understand and relate to God), because “injustice”, by definition, is any violation of God’s standard, not ours, of how we are to treat one another (Lev.
 19:15).

 “It is not just that some parts of us are sinful and others are pure.
 Rather, every part of our being is affected by sin – our intellect, our emotions and desires, our heart (the center of our desires and decision-making processes), our goals and motives, and even our physical bodies.
 Apart from the work of Christ in our lives, we are like all other unbelievers who are “darkened in their understanding, alienated from the life of God because of the ignorance that is in them, due to their hardness of heart.” – Wayne Grudem, Systematic Theology: An Introduction to Biblical Doctrine, The Doctrine of Sin, Chapter 24, p.
 494